[Update 11: Temporary License Extended] Google has revoked Huawei’s Android license

 To be clear, this temporary license only grants Huawei a reprieve from the U.S. trade ban.
 We have yet to see if Google has temporarily restored Huawei’s Android license, though that’s likely going to happen given that the alternative is chaos and uncertainty for hundreds of millions of Android users worldwide.
 If Huawei is once again allowed to become a GMS Partner, then the company can proceed with releasing its planned updates on schedule.

-Although Huawei likely has much of its work already complete for the next EMUI version based on Android Q, it’s unlikely the company will release the update if it cannot ship Google Play apps and services with the release.
+Although Huawei likely has much of its work already completed for the next EMUI version based on Android Q, it’s unlikely the company will release the update if it cannot ship Google Play apps and services with the release.
 We’ll have to wait and see what happens to Huawei after August 19th.

 Update 5: Working ‘closely’ with Google